×

 Example:

-A collaborative workshop brings together process, equipment, quality assurance and materials control teams to document a proposed change on a single page.
+Tighten cross-functional handoffs so yield, equipment uptime, and contamination control do not depend on workarounds.
 They agree on the reason, risks, a rollback plan and reference photos.
 The outcome is a concise document that everyone can sign.

 Games & Gamified Experiences